If you saw the photo above without the headline, you’d naturally think it was taken in Thailand, right?

 Is there something like this in your city?
 Probably so if you look around.
 Maybe a Greek festival, an Indian Hindu temple, a Hmong street market, or just a hole-in-the-wall Ethiopian restaurant serving workers, not Zagat-wielding restaurant hoppers.
 Go exploring the world without hopping on a plane.

-If you’re going to be in Tampa and are looking for something different to do, this is one offbeat Florida destination that has nothing to do with alligators, theme parks, beaches, or kitsch.
+If you’re going to be in Tampa and are looking for something different to do, take a little drive and you’ll feel like you ended up in Thailand without crossing an ocean.
+This is one offbeat Florida destination that has nothing to do with alligators, theme parks, beaches, or kitsch.
 For more info go to Wat Tampa’s English site.